This article explains how to perform cloud virtualizations for endpoints protected by the Datto Cloud Continuity for PCs agent.

 - VNC sessions are single-instanced.
 If multiple users access virtualization via VNC simultaneously, they will share the instance.

-2. Select the client you'd like to restore, and then click the launch icon, as shown in Figure 1.
+2. Select the client you'd like to restore, and then click the launch icon.

-3. You will see a launchpad page similar to the example shown in Figure 2.
+3. You will see a launchpad page similar to the example below.

 From this page, you can start either file restore, virtualization, or a restore to PC (visit Imaging A USB Drive with Datto Utilities for further directions) for the selected recovery point.
 You can only have one type of restore mounted at a time.

 5. You will see the Virtualization card shown in Figure 3.

 6. In the Choose System(s) field, check the box next to the name of the system you would like to restore.

 7. In the Choose Recovery Point field, select the snapshot you'd like to restore.
 The most recent backup displays by default.
 Clicking the date displayed will show additional recovery points.
 Dates shown in blue contain restorable snapshots.

 8. Configure the virtualization's basic options.
 The available configuration choices are: